Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 Who has escaped?

-Folsom Prison has had a number of escape attempts.
+Folsom Prison has had 7 different events of escape attempts.

-In 1920, three prisoners hijacked a train used during the construction of the granite prison walls.
+In 1920, three prisoners hijacked a train used during the construction of the granite prison walls and smashed it through the prison gate to escape.

 In 1932, a prisoner named Dwight Abbott made a life-like dummy to fool the guards long enough to make his escape.